Slack Huddle Bots Integration Guide

 • If your Slack workspace uses Single Sign-On (SSO), invite the bot as a guest user with limited channel access to every channel you want it to join

 • This ensures the bot can join without requiring full SSO authentication.
-Once invited, the bot will be able to participate in Slack channels and process messages as expected
+Once invited and the bot has joined, the bot will be able to participate in Slack huddles

 What Happens Next?